Introduction to Softmax Activation Function for Neural Network

 Normalization: After exponentiation, all the elements are summed up.
 This is a key step for ensuring that the probabilities add up to 1.

 Probability Calculation: Each exponentiated value from step 2 is then divided by the sum obtained in step 3.
-This process normalizes the values, forcing them to be between 0 and 1.
-The cross-entropy loss function often uses these probabilities to measure the performance of a classifier.
+This process normalizes the values, forcing them between 0 and 1.
+The cross-entropy loss function often uses these probabilities to measure a classifier’s performance.

 Why Not Sigmoid?